🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-🚌 Transportation Cost + 5.8 -- 20 Public transport is minimal and taxis are costly; renting a car is common but adds to expenses.
+🚌 Transportation Cost + 5.8 -- 20 Public transit is minimal, but taxis and ride-sharing are affordable for short trips; car rental is pricey but not always needed.

 πŸ’» DIGITAL NOMAD ESSENTIALS